Partner seen via:

 Q = I lived with my faithful sexual partner for 30 years ... but we never got legally married.

-The vidya of Jyotisha sees true marriage as validated by either
+The knowledge tradition of Jyotishavidya sees true marriage as validated by either

 (1) avowal = vows spoken before a witness